 The gym itself is very narrow (only 19″ wide), but it’s about 7.5 feet long.
 It does fold in half for storage, so if necessary you could store it away after your workouts.

 Overall, the Total Gym XLS is safe to use and gentle on the joints.
 The pulley system is smooth and can easily adapt to any range of motion deficits.

-If you are looking for a comfortable and safe home gym, the XLS is a safe bet.
+So if you’re looking for a comfortable and safe home gym, the XLS might be a nice option.
 See full review.

 #2 Marcy 150 lb Multifunctional Home Gym (MWM 990)

 The Marcy 150 lb Home Gym is a great example of the traditional home gym machine.
-It’s probably what most of you picture when you think of a “home gym”.
+It’s probably what most of us picture when you think of a “home gym”.